Jeremiapane/ToDoList-ReactApp/README.md

 # Todo-List App with React

-This project was created as a requirement to pass web development training with React by Progate and Digital Talent Scholarship
+This is an individual project as one of the requirements to complete web development training with React by Progate and Digital Talent Scholarship